Fellowship Informational Webinar

 - Flexibility and organization skills necessary to work on multiple projects/tasks simultaneously

-The deadline for all applications to be submitted is Friday, Feb.
-8, 2013.
+The deadline for all applications is Friday, Febrary 7, 2014.
 To apply, please submit the following materials to FTTT.Fellowship@tn.gov:

 - Cover letter explaining your interest in the First to the Top Fellowship and the Tennessee Department of Education